edward-shen/dotfiles/README.md

 - qbittorrent (which works better than the Windows binary...)
 - rofi
 - thunar
-- scrot
+- maim (instead of scrot)
 - mpv
 - The following languages:
   - Java
-  - Intellij Java (With Intellij Ulimate edition)
+  - Intellij Java (With Intellij Ultimate edition)
   - Node (and Yarn)
 - compton